pa-nic/vidu/README.md

 - [Netlify Build Plugins](https://docs.netlify.com/configure-builds/build-plugins/) to retain encryption *salt* on normal builds and refresh it if build web hook is executed by GitHub action
 - [Tailwind CSS](https://tailwindcss.com) Next generation Tailwind CSS compiler

+### DEPRECATED

+<p style="background-color: #FFCE54; color: #000; border: 1px solid #FCBB42; padding: 8px;">Fauna is shutting down (May 30, 2025) and NETLIFY has declared its identity service deprecated, too.
+Therefor, this project is abandoned and I encourage you to switch to one of the (freely) available analytics solutions out there.</p>

 ### Functionality

 *Vidu* [see - /Esperanto/] consists of